 Workers should stay away from exposed areas until the sanitation process is complete, and the area is safe for use.

 Returning to Work

 All workers should follow the CDC and DPH recommended steps about returning to work.
 Workers who are deemed close contacts to a COVID-19 case should not return for 14 days.
 They are subject to quarantine by public health.

 Workers may leave during the workday due to COVID-19 symptoms.
 If a healthcare provider or laboratory testing confirms it's COVID-19, the worker should stay home.
 They should not return to the site until released from isolation.

 - Keep all employee names confidential as required by law.

-- Other employees may be sent home while a workspace is being cleaned but will return to work after cleaning unless advised otherwise by a health care provider.
+- Other employees may be sent home while a workspace is being cleaned.
+They should return to work after the cleaning unless advised otherwise by a health care provider.

-- Other employees should be asked to contact their health provider if they have any questions.
+- Other employees should contact their health provider if they have any questions.

-- Remind other employees to continue to practice proper sanitation and monitor for flu like symptoms.
+- Remind other employees to continue practicing proper sanitation.
+They should also watch for flu-like symptoms.

 Information or issues related to highway operations, M-F 8am -5pm excluding holidays